CreatibOfficiel/apaise/apps/app/vibe/ARCHITECTURE.md

 # Architecture Documentation

-This document details the architectural patterns and decisions in the ShipNative boilerplate.
+This document details the architectural patterns and decisions in the Shipnative boilerplate.

 ## Layered Architecture